Learn How to Make a Tarp Shelter Quickly (A Quick Read)

 If you don't have tent pegs, use rocks or logs to weigh down the corners of the tarp.
 You can also tie ropes from the corners of the tarp to nearby trees or other objects to help keep it in place.

 That's it!
-You now have a basic A-frame shelter that will provide you with protection from the elements.
+You now have a basic A-frame tarp shelter that will provide you with protection from the elements.

 Here's a simple video for a better understanding: